Jack Walton's Linear Audio Vol 4 article (comparative measurements and listening tests).

 The history of very high performance low-voltage regulators is well documented on Walt Jung's website (www.waltjung.org - look under Library|Regulators & References).
 An early design that attracted attention was Mike Sulzer's, published in 1980 and 1981 in Audio Amateur.
 I added something to that in 1987, and then I was invited by Walt Jung to work on a further improved version.
 This was published in a series of four articles in Audio Amateur in 1995 by Walt (part 1, 2) myself (part 3) and Gary Galo (part 4).
 To the best of my knowledge, it is to this design that the term 'superreg' refers to.
 Later on, Walt published some additional refinements in 2000 in AudioXpress, the successor to Audio Amateur.

 There's a lot to say about these designs and although they do look relatively simple, almost all components and details are optimized in long hours of testing.
 The articles on Walt's' website give all the details.
 If you are interested in detailed measurements, see again the original articles or the recent (2012) measurements comparing many regulator designs with listening tests by Jack Walton in Linear Audio Vol 4.
-The most important of the comparisons are on www.linearaudio.nl under Downloads (look for 'Color graphs for Jack Walton's regulator article in Vol 4').
+Links to the full article and color hires versions of the most important comparison graphs are above.

 One of my contributions to the 1995 series was a compact PCB design for the positive and negative regulator that was sold by Old Colony Sound Lab for more than 10 years.
 When OCSL folded I received many requests for the PCB and finally I decided to redo it and update it to Walt's' 2000 article, and this article is about this PCB.